FDio/csit/docs/content/release_notes/previous/csit_rls2402/dpdk_performance.md

 ## Previous

-List of known issues in CSIT 24.06 for DPDK performance tests:

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------
  1    |                                                  |

 ## Fixed

-List of fixed issues in CSIT 24.06 for DPDK performance tests:

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------